 Hair clipper blades are classified based on blade style and movement mode in hairstyling.
 There are various other types, but here we will look at the details of these two main categories.
 Firstly, in blade style, we have:

-• Taper blades, with their thick and crescent-shaped design
+- Taper blades, with their thick and crescent-shaped design

-• Fade blades with a flat and thin finish
+- Fade blades with a flat and thin finish

-• Wedge blades balance taper and fade.
+- Wedge blades balance taper and fade

 Moving on to the mode of movement, clipper blades are further categorized into:

-• Fixed/Static Blades
+- Fixed/Static Blades

-• Moving/Cutting Blades
+- Moving/Cutting Blades

-Let’s know all these varieties.
+Check Price on AmazonLet’s know all these varieties.

 Taper Blade

-Wahl Super Taper Clipper
+Example: Wahl Super Taper Clipper

 Fade Blade

 This thin and precise blade is the go-to for creating bald fades.
 Its design lets you get as close to the skin as possible, ensuring a seamless transition between skin and hair.
 The result is a clean, sharp finish that leaves a lasting impression.
-It’s designed for detailing around the ears or shaping the hairline.
+It is designed for detailing around the ears or shaping the hairline.

-BaByliss PRO Titanium Fade Blade
+Example: BaByliss PRO Titanium Fade Blade

 Wedge Blade

-Wahl 2228 5-Star Wedge Blade
+Example: Wahl 2228 5-Star Wedge Blade

 Fixed/Static Blades